semmatabei/react-toolbox/README.md

 # react-toolbox

-A personal library of reusable React patterns and components.
+An opinionated implementation of reusable React patterns and components.
 The code is the documentation — browse live previews in the web UI and copy-paste what you need into any React project.

 ## Stack